sajjadGG/book-python/machine-learning/introduction/datasets.rst

 Quandl
 ------
 Quandl (/ˈkwɑːndəl/) is a platform for financial, economic, and alternative data that serves investment professionals.
 Quandl sources data from over 500 publishers.
-All Quandl's data are accessible via an API.
+All Quandl data are accessible via an API.
 API access is possible through packages for multiple programming languages including R, Python, Matlab, Maple (software) and Stata.

 An Excel add-in allows access to data, including stock price information.